lihe07/harvey-l.com/src/routes/engl/Draft-1-First-Week-Video.md

 Inside a library, sitting at a table with books and notes scattered around.
 I am looking at them and working on a laptop.

-### Scene 3.
-How to Overcome
+### Scene 3

 Walking at a crowded street / square in London, with people passing by.
 I am holding a camera and talking to it.

+### Scene 4

+Close-up shots of texting with friends.

+### Scene 5

+Various clips of the activities I did in London: jazz club, parliament visit, Hyde park, the Prom etc.

-### Scene 4.
+### Scene 6.
 Conclusion

 Back at the dorm, sitting at the desk again.
 Same as Scene 1.

 ## Script

-Hi, my name is Harvey, and I am a first-year student majoring in Computer Science at Georgia Tech.
-I was born and raised in Beijing, and I am currently in London as a part of the First-Year Semester Abroad program.
-I am excited to take Dr. Jennifer's English 1101 class, about overcoming challenges in my communication skills.
+Hi, my name is Harvey, and I'm a first-year student majoring in Computer Science at Georgia Tech.
+I'm here in London as part of the First-Year Semester Abroad program.
+I'm in Dr. Jennifer's English 1101 class, and this video is about my communication challenges

-I was always a quiet person, typical of CS students.
-During my free time, I found myself spending hours at the library, coding and gaming, rather than engaging in conversations with others.
-This made me realize that I needed to improve my oral communication skills.

-With the help of Dr. Lux's class, I am determined to overcome this challenge.
-The diverse environment of London and Oxford will provide me with ample opportunities to practice my communication skills.
+I've always been a quiet person.
+Like a lot of computer science students, I'm more comfortable with code than I am with conversation.

+Additionally English not being my first language adds another layer of difficulty.
+I speak slowly, and sometimes, I just can't find the right words.

+But being in London has forced me out of my comfort zone.
+Every day, I'm in an energetic environment with new cultures and situations.
+I'm learning to listen more, to read non-verbal cues, or to just be present.

+I still have a long way to go, but I feel more confident about overcoming this challenge.
+I'm learning that communication not only finding the right words, but also trying to connect.
+And that's a challenge I'm excited to keep working on.